AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>MedicationStatement</td>
                     <td>Composition.section(medications).entry->List.entry.item->MedicationStatement</td>
                     <td>
-                        <p>The requirements document states a ceased medicine item has the same atomic data requirements (as a current medicine item) but different rendering requirements limiting the displayed information to medicine item description, reason for ceasing, and date of ceasing.</p>
+                        <p>This requirement states a ceased medicine item has the same atomic data requirements (as a current medicine item) but different rendering requirements limiting the displayed information to medicine item description, reason for ceasing, and date of ceasing.</p>
                         <p>These parts of the requirement are producing system behavioural requirements.</p>
                     </td>
                   </tr>